-Genetic alterations in ARID1A (<5%) and ARID1B (~37%) have also been detected in Coffin-Siris syndrome and non-syndromic intellectual disability cases.
-ARID1A microduplications cause intellectual disability with recognizable syndromic features (Bidart et al. 2017), whereas intragenic duplications and microdeletions of ARID1B have been described in patients with severe intellectual disability (Hoyer et al. 2012).
-ARID1B alterations have also been found in patients with Coffin-Siris syndrome (Santen et al. 2012, Tsurusaki et al. 2012) and in patients affected with either syndromic or non-syndromic short stature (Yu et al. 2015).
+Moreover, ARID1A and ARID1B genes have been implicated in Coffin-Siris syndrome and in mental retardation (OMIM 614607 and OMIM 614562).
+Both intragenic duplications and microdeletions of ARID1B have been described in patients with unexplained intellectual disability (Hoyer et al. 2012), in patients with Coffin-Siris syndrome (Santen et al. 2012, Tsurusaki et al. 2012) and with both syndromic and non-syndromic short stature